guettli/desktop-tips-and-tricks/README.md

 Although mobile interfaces are very important.
 I prefer a desktop PC/Laptop for daily **work**.
 In spare time I use my mobile phone more than my desktop PC/Laptop.

+I think mobile interfaces are overrated at the moment.
+It is like the [Pork cycle](https://en.wikipedia.org/wiki/Pork_cycle) mobile interfaces are the current hype.
+Some years later people will re-invent keyboard focused application.
+Hypes come and go and come and go....

 ## Monitor
 reduce brightness.
 I most cases the screen is too bright.